blowfishpro/B9-Aerospace/GameData/CrossFeedEnabler/Readme_CFE.txt

 License CC-BY-SA

+Includes Module Manager (by sarbian, swamp_ig, and ialdabaoth).
+See thread for details, license, and source: http://forum.kerbalspaceprogram.com/threads/55219

 Source on GitHub at https://github.com/NathanKell/CrossFeedEnabler/

 Installation: Extract folder in zip to GameData.
 By default includes cfg to apply to radial RCS tanks, the mini radial RCS from Realism Overhaul, and all procedural wings and tanks.
 (NOTE: Requires ModuleManager, which by now you really should have.)